mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division.
 In [Sec.
-5.10](#sec:ch5_sec11) we reproduce this derivation.
-It is a surprising result, but it can be intuitively thought as follows: If the culture is growing exponentially, that means that all the time, there is an increasing number of cells.
+5.10](#sec:ch5_sec11), we reproduce this derivation.
+It is a surprising result, but it can be intuitively thought as follows: if the culture is growing exponentially, that means that all the time, there is an increasing number of cells.
 That means, for example, that if in a time interval $\Delta t$ $N$ "old" cells divided, these produced $2N$ "young" cells.
 So at any point, there are always more younger than older cells.

 Our numerical integration of the moment equations gave us a time evolution of the moments as cells progress through the cell cycle.
-Since experimentally, we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such a specific time point of the cell cycle.
-Without loss of generality, let's focus on the first mRNA moment
+Since experimentally we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such a specific time point of the cell cycle.
+Without loss of generality, let us focus on the first mRNA moment
 $\left\langle{m(t)}\right\rangle$ (the same can be applied to all other moments).
 As mentioned before, to calculate the first moment across the entire cell cycle, we must weigh each time point by the corresponding probability that